FPV Drone Offers Stunning Tour of Tesla’s Massive Gigafactory in Berlin

 “To achieve the transition to sustainable energy, we must produce more affordable EVs and energy storage, while building factories faster and with far less investment,” Tesla says.

 “The key to this is terawatt-scale battery production and far more affordable battery cells.
 At Tesla, we build cars and factories from the ground up.
 Now we do the same for batteries.”

 Tesla recently celebrated the first Model Y cars to be shipped out from its new Berlin facility about a week ago to much fanfare.

-While the drone flythrough video shows a fully operating facility, Tesla says that the Gigafactory won’t be completed fully until later this year.
+While the drone flythrough video, which was captured by pilot Ferdinand Wolf from Skynamic, shows a fully operating facility, Tesla says that the Gigafactory won’t be completed fully until later this year.